My Main Page with Links to My Other Book Reviews

-Theodore Schick, Jr. and Lewis Vaughn cover truth, mysticism, medicine, the paranormal, UFOs and other fascinating and not so fascinating subjects.
-Debunking the X-files mindset may be entertaining for some folks, but the best part of this work is an excellent section on what constitutes well-reasoned medicine.
-They explain how clinical trials should be thought about.
-Clinical trials that are repeated many times on human beings, having representative, large enough control groups and that account for all relevant causal factors offer the best medical evidence.
-Individual medical anecdotes should almost always be ignored, even when doctors are delivering the anecdotes.
+Theodore Schick, Jr. and Lewis Vaughn examine truth, UFOs and the paranormal.
+Debunking the X-Files mindset entertains some, but the best part of this work describes well-reasoned medicine (clinical trials repeated many times on humans, having representative, large enough control groups, accounting for all relevant causal factors).
+Medical anecdotes should be ignored, even when doctors deliver the anecdotes.

-The authors discuss why solipsism and relativism are bogus.
-They argue that specific claims are not "true for me and not true for you."
-They are true or false, period.
+Schick and Vaughn discuss why solipsism and relativism rot minds, arguing that specific claims are not "true for me and not true for you."
+Claims are true or false, period.
 If you like aardvarks and your neighbor dislikes aardvarks, the claim "You like aardvarks," is true and the claim "Your neighbor likes aardvarks," is false.
-They are two separate claims, not one claim that is true for you and false for someone else.
+They are two separate claims, not one claim true for you and untrue for someone else.

-However, the categorization and explanation of logical fallacies by the authors is mediocre at best.
+But the categorization and explanation of logical fallacies by the authors is mediocre.
 Much of Weird Things is unclear and mistaken.
-For example, the following is not a good principle of reasoning: "Premises are unacceptable if they are at least as dubious as the claim they are supposed to support."
-Does that mean if a conclusion has a five percent probability of being false, a premise with a six percent probability of being false is unacceptable?
+The following is not a good principle of reasoning: "Premises are unacceptable if they are at least as dubious as the claim they are supposed to support."
+Does that mean if a conclusion has a five percent probability of being false, and one of its premises has a six percent probability of being false, the premise is unacceptable?
 I think not.
-If premises are relevant, valuable and have a non-trivial probability of being true, they are acceptable, though they may sometimes deserve only a small weight.
-The author's emphasis debunking of fringe beliefs gets tiresome after a while.
-There are more important matters.
-But much of this work is worth it.
+If premises are relevant, valuable, and have sufficient probability of being true, they are acceptable, though they sometimes deserve smaller weight.
+Shick and Vaughn's emphasis on debunking fringe beliefs gets tiresome, but much of this work is worth it.
 Recommended.

 249pp.
 (H) 1995